adyanthm/axiom-tui/README.md

 # Axiom TUI

-A terminal text editor that doesn't make you feel stupid.
+A terminal text editor that doesn't make you feel lame.

 ![demo](demo.gif)

 I have an ubuntu server on my rpi5 running in my room and I kept needing to edit files on it.
 Nano works but it looks like it's from the 90s.
-I tried vim but it wasnt satisfactory using it thought why not make an usable, modern tui text editor for fun?
+I tried vim but it wasn't satisfactory using it, So I thought why not make an usable, modern tui text editor for fun?
 I was out of ideas and I had a weekend to spare.
 So I built this.

 It's not trying to replace anything.
 It's just a small editor you can open from the terminal when you need to make a quick edit and you want it to not look terrible.